SSoelvsten/bdd-benchmark/README.md

 - [**BuDDy**](http://vlsicad.eecs.umich.edu/BK/Slots/cache/www.itu.dk/research/buddy/):
-  An easy-to-use yet extensive implementation with depth-first algorithms using a unique node table to share nodes.
-It uses a memoization table, automated garbage collection, and dynamic variable reordering.
+  An easy-to-use yet extensive implementation with depth-first algorithms using a unique node table and memoization.
+It also supports variable reordering.

   We use the version from [here](https://github.com/jgcoded/BuDDy) that is set up for building with CMake.

 - **CUDD**:
-  The most popular BDD package after decades of heavy development and optimisations.
-It uses a memoization table, automated garbage collection, and dynamic variable reordering.
+  The most popular BDD package.
+It uses depth-first algorithms and a unique node table and memoization and also supports complement edges, Zero-suppressed Decision Diagrams, and variable reordering.

   We use version 3.0.0 as distributed on the unofficial mirror [here](https://github.com/SSoelvsten/cudd).